 On August 28, 2020 the State adopted a new four-tiered, color-coded framework to guide reopening statewide.
 Basic information about the State's tiered system is available online at https://covid19.ca.gov/safer-economy/.
-Counties can be more restrictive than this State framework.
-Beginning on October 20, 2020, the County's risk of COVID-19 community transmission has been designated to be in the minimal (yellow) tier (the least restrictive tier, or the "Yellow Tier").
-If the County is later returned to a more restrictive tier by the State or other local COVID-19 conditions change in a manner that puts the public health at increased risk, the Health Officer may reduce or suspend activities allowed under this Appendix.
+Counties can be more restrictive than this State framework and the County has taken a more careful, incremental approach based on local COVID-19 Indicators.
+October 20, 2020, the State assigned the County's risk of COVID-19 community transmission to be in the minimal (yellow) tier (the least restrictive tier, or the "Yellow Tier") under an accelerated health equity pathway.
+But San Francisco is now experiencing a rapid and significant surge of COVID-19 cases and meets the criteria to fall within a more restrictive tier.
+Without changes that demonstrate objective signs of improvement San Francisco risks movement backwards.
+Accordingly, if the surge continues, the Health Officer may restrict and suspend activities allowed under this Appendix, beginning with indoor activities including, for instance, indoor religious services and cultural ceremonies at houses of worship, indoor retail, indoor museums, aquariums and zoos, indoor personal services and non-essential office.
+And if the surge in COVID-19 cases is reversed, the Health Officer will consider lifting the restrictions and suspensions to the extent supported by the COVID-19 Indicators and emerging scientific data, information, and evidence.